jsoref/krita/.github/CONTRIBUTING.md

 GitHub is just a mirror.
 Do not create pull requests on GitHub.

-Please join our Gitlab instance to start contributing.
+Please join our GitLab instance to start contributing.

 https://invent.kde.org/graphics/krita